emiliodicaprio/xhptdc8_babel/go/info/src-cgo/README.md

 # Info-Tool

 ## About
-It's a programm that provides _human readable output_ on the TDCs available in the system.
+It's a program that provides _human readable output_ on the TDCs available in the system.

 ## Source Code Project
 The project files are created as [Go](https://golang.org/) files.